Why is my JDE system running so slow?

 - Call Object Errors

-Historical Utilization data helps us easily narrow down when an event occurred and it points to where we need to go to resolve the issue.
-We then use Clarity’s log parser to track down logs in that exact timeframe.
-If we do not already have an alert set up for the issue, we can add a custom alert here.
-The next time it occurs, Clarity will notify us.
+Historical Utilization data can help you quickly narrow down when an event occurred.
+Furthermore, it points you in the right direction to resolve the issue.
+Then, you can use Clarity's log parser to track down logs in that exact timeframe.
+If you don't have an alert set up for the issue, add a subscription.
+The next time it occurs, Clarity will give you a heads up.